buildkite/on-demand/agent-composer/README.md

 This task definition uses a family name of `cargo-publish` and is used to publish new crate versions to https://crates.io.

-The main image is the output of one of the [builder stacks](#builder-stacks), the Buildkite sidecar is also the output of a builder stack.
+The main image is the output of an [image builder stack](#image-builder-cloudformation-stacks), and the Buildkite sidecar is also the output of a builder stack.

 This image does have an `iam-ssh-agent` sidecar, included automatically by specifying the ARN of the API Gateway stage in the `SshAgentBackend` parameter.